 Changes to Wills

-Updating, altering or adding to a Will
+Updating, altering or adding to a will

-Stopping a Will
+Stopping (“revoking”) a will

-Re-starting a Will
+Re-starting a will

-If, for example, you marry, register a deed of relationship or get a divorce, and your will or a section of it is revoked, then a testator has to re-execute or execute a will showing an intention to revive that will in whole or in part (s19, Wills Act).
-A will that predates another will cannot be restarted, where that second will states that it is the last will of the testator, and all other wills are revoked.
+If, for example, you marry, register a deed of relationship or get a divorce, and your will or a section of it is revoked, then you have to re-execute or execute a will showing you want to revive that will in whole or in part (s19, Wills Act 2008).
+It’s a lot simpler just to make a new will.